 - 2 tsp cinnamon

 - 1/2 tsp ground ginger

-- In a large bowl, add the eggs, applesauce, banana, pumpkin puree and choice of milk, and mix until well combined.
+- In a large bowl, mash your bananas, and then add the pumpkin puree and milk.
+Mix well

-- Add the oats and flour and mix gently until just combined, and then fold in your chocolate chips, if using.
+- Add all the remaining ingredients, except the chocolate chips and mix until combined without over mixing.
+Then gently fold in the chocolate chips, if using.

-- Divide the mixture evenly between the 12 muffin cups and bake for 20 minutes or until a toothpick comes out mostly clean.
+- Divide the mixture between your 12 muffin tins, filling almost to the top.
+Gently tap the muffin tray down on a hard surface a few times to ensure there are no gaps and then bake for 20 minutes or until a toothpick inserted in the middle comes out mostly clean.